andreyavramchikov/LeverX/README.md

 Djangorestframework hasn't buit-in 'register' functionality so I added it

+You can use superuser/manager account such as super@gmail.com/andreypasan

 After register you will have Developer's Account.

 System has two roles of users : Manager and Developer.
 SuperUser equal to  Manager.